Vegan Chocolate Peanut Butter Mousse. A sweet and healthy dessert that uses avocado instead of cream.

 Don’t worry though, I don’t try to trick you guys.
 Especially with vegan foods that have seemingly weird substitutions, like this vegan cookie dough.
 I got you.

-If you happen to be one of my lucky taste-testers, i.e. my friends, #sorrynotsorry.
+If you happen to be one of my lucky taste-testers, a.k.a. my friends, #sorrynotsorry.
 Take one for the team.

 With this recipe, I think I finally got a good balance.
 The chocolate + peanut butter is of course the best flavor combination ever created, and the texture was smooth and creamy.